All In The Campaign for Blair Academy 2018-2025

 • postClassPurple

-In the Cottage, our goal is for every student to feel seen, heard and supported; we’re in a unique position to accomplish that goal, given the small size of our dorm.
-Dorm staff and prefects are able to have individual relationships with every resident, which really makes the group feel like a family and turns our dorm into a home.”
+In South Cottage, our goal is for every student to feel seen, heard and supported; we’re in a unique position to accomplish that goal, given the small size of our dorm.
+Dorm staff and prefects are able to have individual relationships with every resident, which really makes the group feel like a family and turns our dorm into a home.
+When you come to South, you come home.”

 • postClassGreen